kmalakoff/esm-import-directory/README.md

 ## esm-import-directory

-Import a directory of modules using @std/esm
+Import a directory of modules using es6 modules import

 **Usage**